apache/tvm-rfcs/rfcs/0021-add_web_assembly_autotvm.md

 # Summary
 [summary]: #summary

-Add autotvm capability for web assembly, enhancing TVM's compatibility for web model deployment.
+Add AutoTVM support to TVM's WASM backend, enhancing TVM's capability for web model deployment.

 # Motivation
 [motivation]: #motivation

-Front-end web, as one of the most important scenarios in the Internet ecology, has huge demands for AI deployment capability.
-Since front-end web has quite a number of deployment scenarios like pc, android, iOS, applets, etc. To reach the best performance, there is a requirement to run an ML network in these scenarios.
+The front-end web, as one of the most important components in the Internet ecology, has huge demands for AI deployment capability.
+Since front-end web involves a considerable number of different deployment scenarios such as pc, android, iOS, etc, and ML models has to be optimized for each of these scenes to reach the best performance, there is a pressing need to automatize the optimization process.
+However, currently TVM's WASM lacks AutoTVM support.
+A front-end web AutoTVM solution, as a result, is needed to make the optimization and deployment process more efficient.
-However, currently TVM does not have web autotvm support, and the existing autotvm solution only supports autotvm on x86, arm, android, ios, etc. Therefore, We need a solution of autotvm in front-end web to be more efficient to deploy models for web.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-This section will demonstrate that how to use TVM to tune autotvm on the web front end, step by step.
+This section demonstrates steps to optimize models on web front-end with AutoTVM.

-Step 1: Compile TVM as usual then configure the python path.
+Step 1: Compile TVM as usual, then configure the python path.

 Step 2: Ensure that the web environment has been configured according to Web/README.md.

-Step 3: Start Tracker;
+Step 3: Start a `Tracker`:

 ``` python
   python -m tvm.exec.rpc_tracker --host=0.0.0.0 --port=9190
 ```
-Step 4: Start rpc_proxy
+Step 4: Start a `rpc_proxy`:

 ``` python
   python -m tvm.exec.rpc_proxy --example-rpc=1 --tracker=0.0.0.0:9190
 ```
-Step 5: Open 0.0.0.0:8888 ,then server will be auto connected.
+Step 5: Open 0.0.0.0:8888, and server will be connected automatically.

-Step 6: Run the tunning script
+Step 6: Run the tuning script:
 ``` python
   python tutorials/autotvm/tune_relay_wasm.py
 ```

-then will see:
+The following will appear:
 ```
 Extract tasks...
 Tuning...